University of Waikato Academic Leaders

 Professor Swan was appointed Acting Dean of Engineering in 2015.
 She was Associate Dean and has also been Chair of Materials and Process Engineering and Chair of Engineering.
 Professor Swan's research expertise is in bioprocess engineering, large-scale separations and engineering education, and she teaches in biotechnology and bioprocess engineering and engineering design, research and management.
 Professor Swan is currently a council member of the MBIE Science Board and a member of the steering committee for Engineering E2E.
 She was chair of the New Zealand Council of Engineering Deans from 2009 - 2011.
 She is a Fellow of the Institute of Professional Engineers New Zealand and the New Zealand Institute of Food Science and Technology.
 In 2009 she was named a Member of the New Zealand Order of Merit (MNZM) for services to engineering.

-Acting Dean of Waikato Management School
+Dean of Management

 Dean of Graduate Research